cloudberrydb/bootcamp/101-cbdb-tutorials/101-0-introduction-to-database-and-cloudberrydb-architecture.md

 ### CloudberryDB Segments

-Cloudberry Database segment instances are independent PostgreSQL databases that each of them store a portion of the data and perform the majority of query execution work.
+Cloudberry Database segment instances are independent PostgreSQL databases that each of them stores a portion of the data and performs the majority of query execution work.

 When a user connects to the database via the Cloudberry master and issues queries, accordingly execution plan would be distributed to each segment instance.
-For more information about query processes, see About Cloudberry Query Processing.

 The server that has segments running on it is called segment host.
-A segment host usually has two to eight Cloudberry segments running on it, the number depends on serveral factors, CPU cores, memory, disk, network interfaces or workloads.
-To get better performance from Cloudberry Database, it is suggested to distribute data and workloads evenly across segments so that execution plan could be finished across all segments and with no bottleneck.
+A segment host usually has two to eight Cloudberry segments running on it, the number depending on serveral factors: CPU cores, memory, disk, network interfaces or workloads.
+To get better performance in Cloudberry Database, it is suggested to distribute data and workloads evenly across segments so that execution plan can be finished across all segments and with no bottleneck.

 ### CloudberryDB Interconnect

 The interconnect is the networking layer of the Cloudberry Database architecture.

 The interconnect refers to the inter-process communication mechanism in-between segments.
 By default, interconnect uses User Datagram Protocol (UDP) to send/receive messages over the network.
 Interconnect provide datagram verification and retransmission mechanism.
 Reliability is equivalent to Transmission Control Protocol (TCP), performance and scalability exceeds TCP.
-If user choose TCP in interconnect, Cloudberry would have limit around 1000 segment instances.
-With UDP and interconncet the limit does not exit.
+If a user chooses TCP in interconnect, Cloudberry would have limit around 1000 segment instances.
+With UDP and interconncet, the limit does not exit.

 Now you can start the following lessons by clicking on the links: